Get monthly notifications

 What many marketers do wrong today is that they use direct response marketing on YouTube, and focus on the number of clicks.
 A smarter approach is to go the other way around and use branding to see what impact the ad has on your brand.

-Set up a brand campaign and spend a certain amount per day on customers that haven’t been to your website with an ad on YouTube.
+Set up a brand campaign and spend a certain amount per day on customers who haven’t been to your website with an ad on YouTube.
 Then review how many searches there have been per day and what impact that has had on your brand.
-Don’t focus on the number of clicks or how many conversions you’ve had from that campaign, but on the impact on your brand.
+Don’t focus on the number of clicks or how many conversions you’ve had from that campaign but on the impact on your brand.

-Use Youtube with remarketing for specific users on your page
+Use YouTube with remarketing for specific users on your page

-A user who has shown great interest in your products and left with an abandoned cart, for example, could be segmented - and you could show Youtube ads to them specifically.
+A user who has shown great interest in your products and left with an abandoned cart, for example, could be segmented - and you could show YouTube ads to them specifically.
 If you have many brands and products.
 Short inspiring video ads could be very effective to get them back and finish that purchase.

 Read more about Google Ads and digital marketing in these posts: